oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 7: Purchase Stocks

 When you send a request to purchase stocks, the Stock Broker service debits the required amount from the Core Banking service.
 The Core Banking service in turns sends the debit amount request to the Branch Banking service.
-Once the amount is successfully debited from the your bank account, the Stock Broker service purchases the stocks and deposits the purchased stocks into your account.
+Once the amount is successfully debited from your bank account, the Stock Broker service purchases the stocks and deposits the purchased stocks into your account.
 The microservices use the XA protocol and MicroTx to manage the transactions.
 Within an XA transaction, all actions such as debit amount and deposit stocks either succeed, or all actions are rolled back in case of a failure of any one or more actions.

 1. Access the bank application.
-In a browser, type `192.0.2.117/bankapp`, where `192.0.2.117` is the external IP address of the Istio ingress gateway which you have noted down in [task 1](#task-1-configure-minikube-and-start-a-tunnel).
+In a browser, type `192.0.2.117/bankapp`, where `192.0.2.117` is the external IP address of the Istio ingress gateway which you have noted down in [Task 1](#Task1:ConfigureMinikubeandStartaTunnel).
     The Keycloak login page is displayed.

 2. Enter the username and password to access the Keycloak instance.
-Enter the password that you had provided in [task 2](#task-2-configure-keycloak) for the preconfigured users.
+Enter the password that you had provided in [Task 2](#Task2:ConfigureKeycloak) for the preconfigured users.
     The Bank and Stock-Trading application's console is displayed as shown in the following figure.
     ![Bank and Stock-Trading application's console](./images/stock-broker-app-landingpage.png)